carllocos/DebugThingsPy/README.md

-# WARDuino-interactive
+# DebugThingsPy
-interactive tool to communicate with IoT devices running on top of WARDuino
+An out-of-place debugging tool for IoT devices.